Comprehensive Examination Policy

-- In each comprehensive exam area, the Graduate Associate Chair with the approval of the Chair of the department and in consultation with area faculty will appoint a standing committee of three faculty members each year, for a two year term.
+- In each comprehensive exam area, the Associate Graduate Chair with the approval of the Chair of the Graduate Department and in consultation with area faculty will appoint a standing committee of three faculty members each year, normally for a two year term.
 It is assumed that there will be rotation of faculty in each area on the standing comp committee areas.

 - For areas in which there is a core or required course, the faculty member teaching a core or required course in the area in the past 2 years will normally be one of the faculty on the committee.

 - Each year, the Graduate Office will post the names of Ph.D.
 Comprehensive Exam committee members on the website.